Wheel of the Year

 Occurs: Oct 31

-Significance: Memory, reverence
+Significance: Memory, reverence, endings

-One Response to “Wheel of the Year”
+3 thoughts on “Wheel of the Year”

 Share your thoughts...I always try to respond, though sometimes I get distracted!!
 If that's the case, I apologize in advance...